-- model is a set of cylindrical segments linked into a tree structure - model should be thought of as a 2D template - segments are cylinders, so no aspect issue there - 3D segment kinematics implicitly encoded in 2D relations - easy to build in occlusion - putative image segments are quantized - => dynamic programming to search all matches - Known segment colour Felzenszwalb-Huttenlocher 00 - Learned models of colour, layout, texture Ramanan Forsyth 03, 04
+- model is a set of cylindrical segments linked into a tree structure - model should be thought of as a 2D template - segments are cylinders, so no aspect issue there - 3D segment kinematics implicitly encoded in 2D relations - easy to build in occlusion - putative image segments are quantized - => dynamic programming to search all matches - What to add next?
+(DP deals with this) - Pruning?
+(Irrelevant) - Can one stop? - (Use a mixture of tree models, with missing segments marginalized out) - Known segment colour Felzenszwalb-Huttenlocher 00 - Learned models of colour, layout, texture Ramanan Forsyth 03, 04